Introduction

 High in the Indus Valley of Pakistan are some of the most intricate and diverse petroglyphs on earth.
 These are the ancient Shatial glyphs on the Karakoram Highway in the Giligit-Baltistan region.
 Dating from the Stone Age to the birth of Islam, the glyphs cover rocks and boulders stretching for over 100 kilometers.
 The writings and designs cover several languages, religions and the symbolism of peoples dating back 10,000 years.
 Some of these magnificent glyphs are under threat from modern hydropower projects planned in the Indus Valley.

 There is no doubt that ancient Egyptians were the originator of what is today defined as 'visual communication design'.
-The Egyptian language of antiquity used the same word, sekh, to signify writing, drawing, and painting, and from the very beginning of her history, Egypt used written message in combination with images to convey various socio-cultural values that were at the roots of her system of beliefs.
+The Egyptian language of antiquity used the same word, sekh, to signify writing, drawing, and painting, and from the very beginning of her history, Egypt used written messages in combination with images to convey various socio-cultural values that were at the roots of her system of beliefs.
 More than five thousand years ago, the graphic designers of Egypt were working on a strict greed system that established conventional codes of representation in sculpture, painting, and relief.
 By and large, Egyptian scribes used the same conventions in the standardization of hieroglyphic signs in their system of writing.
 This is why the ancient Egyptian graphic design and hieroglyphs are closely correlated.
 For instance, the hieroglyphic ideogram for "man," is the figure of a seated man, which also appears frequently in sculptures and paintings.

 “Greetings to you, Osiris, Lord of Eternity